You’ll offer counselling and advocacy to individuals and families, and intervene when vulnerable people need safeguarding.

-There are also some specific skills needed to work in this role.
-These include:
+Specific skills needed to work in this role include:

 - problem solving skills to advise people on the best support for them